wp-plugins/thumbgen/readme.txt

 == Frequently Asked Questions ==

-= ¿Where do I get more information? =
+= Where do I get more information? =

 [In the plugin page](http://www.sebastianbarria.com/thumbgen/ "Your favorite software")